 Will I be paid during stress leave?

-• Your illness has lasted for a minimum of 4 days in a row
+• Duration of illness: Your illness has lasted for a minimum of four days in a row.

-• You notify your employer of your sickness within 7 days
+• Notification: You notify your employer of your sickness within seven days.

 Your employer is legally obliged to pay the minimum of £89.35 per week, for a maximum of 28 weeks.
 Beyond that, it’s their decision if they want to continue with Statutory Sick Pay.